benloklab/cfmedip_utilities/README.md

 # cfmedip_utilities
-This repository contains various utility functions used for processing cfMeDIP-seq data
+This repository contains various utility functions used for processing cfMeDIP-seq data.
+Written by Sami Ul Haq.